Views

 You'll still be able to track student progress and results from your teacher account.

 This Grade 6-7 social skills worksheet facilitates meaningful self-reflection by prompting students to identify actionable changes in their daily behavior.
-By focusing on supportiveness, perseverance, and active listening, students develop the metacognitive skills necessary for personal growth and improved classroom dynamics.
-It provides a structured space for students to translate abstract goals into specific, manageable strategies.
+By focusing on supportiveness, perseverance, and active listening, students develop the metacognitive skills necessary for personal growth and improved classroom dynamics through structured goal setting.

 At a Glance